 There are a few separate fees to pay to get you through the season.
 For first timers, it can seem a little confusing.

-$150 — First, there is the team fee, which covers the costs of our Highlands Ranch team, and includes your jersey.
+$150 — First, there is the team fee, which covers the costs of our Highlands Ranch team.
 We are lucky to be subsidized by some great sponsors, which keeps your costs lower than they might be.

 $65 — Second, there is the “league registration” fee that is paid to the Colorado High School Mountain Biking organization… the fine folks who run the races and promote this sport.
 As you’ll see on race weekends, this is no small feat.
 It is quite an organization!

 $60 — Third, there is the per-race fee, which technically is optional since racing is optional.
 But when you enter each of the four races during the season, you pay this $60 fee (4 races = $240), which adds your name to the racing roster for each race.

 All fees are paid online through “The Pit Zone” — which we provide a link to, and is accessible from www.coloradomtb.org.
 It’s pretty easy to navigate once you do it the first time.